jjvanzon/JJs-Reference-Architecture/patterns.md

 }
 ```

-Be aware that executing `NewLinkTo` onto *existing* objects may corrupt the object graph.
+Beware that `LinkTo` might be a better choice, because executing `NewLinkTo` onto *existing* objects may corrupt the object graph.

 ### Cascading